Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Connected Graphs

 If \texttt{init} is applied at the start of the program, the host graph will contain exactly one non-grey node, which does not violate the invariant.
 If \texttt{init} is not applied, \texttt{move} is never called, and the invariant remains true.

 Now, assume that the invariant is true at some stage of the execution.
 If \texttt{move} is applied, the non-grey node $v$ that turns blue has to be adjacent to a non-grey node.
 Thus, if all non-grey nodes shared a connected component prior to the application of \texttt{move}, $v$ has to be part of that component as well.
 Thus, the invariant remains satisfied. \end{proof} \begin{lem}[Termination of \texttt{is-connected}] The program \texttt{is-connected} terminates on any input graph. \end{lem} \begin{proof} The program \texttt{is-connected} contains two looping bodies: \texttt{DFS!} and \texttt{FORWARD!}.
-To show termination, consider the measure $\#X$ consisting of the number of unmarked edges in the host graph $X$.
+We first show termination of \texttt{FORWARD!}.
+Consider the measure $\#_1X$ consisting of the number of unmarked edges in the host graph $X$.
 The rule \texttt{next\_edge} is invoked at the beginning of \texttt{FORWARD}, and if it fails to match, the loop breaks.
-Clearly, an application of \texttt{next\_edge} reduces the measure $\#$.
-Since the number of edges is finite and no rule in \texttt{is-connected} creates or unmarks an edge, \texttt{FORWARD!} terminates.
-We now show that the upper body \texttt{DFS!} terminates.
-This time, define $\#X$ to be the number of non-blue edges in the host graph $X$.
-The loop \texttt{DFS!} breaks if and only if \texttt{back} is called and fails to apply.
-Let $H$ be the resulting graph of an application of \texttt{back} on $G$, that is, $G \Rightarrow_{\texttt{back}} H$.
-Clearly, $\#H < \#G$ since the rule marks a dashed edge blue and preserves the size (i.e. $|H|=|G|$).
-Similarly, given that blue edges retain their marks throughout the execution of \texttt{is-connected}, the number of edges is finitely fixed and \texttt{FORWARD!} is known to terminate, dashed edges are eventually exhausted, the \texttt{break} command is called, and \texttt{DFS!} terminates. \end{proof} \begin{prop} Throughout the execution of \texttt{DFS!}, all dashed edges in the host graph form a directed path such that every node on the path is blue, and the endpoint of the path is the root node. \end{prop} \begin{proof} Upon inspection of the rules, \texttt{move} is the only rule dashing edges in the program.
+Clearly, an application of \texttt{next\_edge} reduces the measure $\#_1$ because the edge in the left-hand side is unmarked, and is marked red in the right-hand side.
+Since no rule in \texttt{FORWARD} creates or unmarks an edge, \texttt{FORWARD!} terminates.

+We now show that the loop \texttt{DFS!} terminates.
+This time, define $\#_2X$ to be the number of non-blue edges in the host graph $X$.
+Suppose that $G \Rightarrow_{\texttt{FORWARD!}} H$.
+Since no rule in \texttt{FORWARD!} increases the number of non-blue edges, we have $\#_2G \geq \#_2H$.

+Let now $H \Rightarrow_{\texttt{back}} M$.
+Clearly, $\#_2H > \#_2M$ since the rule marks a dashed edge blue.
+As we know that \texttt{FORWARD!} is terminating, it follows that \texttt{DFS!} is also terminating. \end{proof} \begin{prop} Throughout the execution of \texttt{DFS!}, (1) there is exactly one root node in the host graph, and (2) all dashed edges in the host graph form a directed path such that every node on the path is blue, and the endpoint of the path is the root node. \end{prop} \begin{proof} (1) Initially, every node of the host graph is non-rooted.
+Assuming that the input graph is non-empty, the main program applies the rule \texttt{init} to root exactly one node.
+Then, observe that every rule in the procedure \texttt{DFS} preserves the number of roots in the host graph.
+Therefore, (1) follows.

+(2) Upon inspection of the rules, \texttt{move} is the only rule dashing edges in the program.
 We proceed by induction on the execution steps of the program.